George Linde: International career

 On 5 September 2019, Linde was added to South Africa's Twenty20 International (T20I) squad for their series against India, but he did not play.
 The following month, he was added to South Africa's Test squad for the third match against India.
 He made his Test debut for South Africa, against India, on 19 October 2019.
 In March 2020, Linde was named in South Africa's One Day International (ODI) squad for their series against India.
 In November 2020, Linde was named in South Africa's squad for their limited overs series against England.
 He made his T20I debut for South Africa, against England, on 27 November 2020.

 In February 2021, in South Africa's series against Pakistan, Linde took his first five-wicket haul in Test cricket.
 In August 2021, Linde was named in South Africa's ODI squad for their series against Sri Lanka.
 He made his ODI debut on 4 September 2021, for South Africa against Sri Lanka.
 Later the same month, Linde was named as one of three reserve players in South Africa's squad for the 2021 ICC Men's T20 World Cup.

+In December 2024, he made a comeback in a T20 series against Pakistan and was named Player of the Match in the first game for his all-round performance.